 Capalbio is your ideal destination if you long to experience a charming and cultural holiday.
 History, art, food and wine are familiar to this wonderful village in southern Tuscany.

 Capalbio is a romantic village on the southern Tuscan coast.
 The village, on top of a hill, develops around the Castle built in the eighth-century by the Aldobrandeschi family.
 The Castle of Capalbio was then acquired by the Orsini family and, in 1416, was annexed to the Republic of Siena.

 Later on, the village went under the influence of the Spanish Empire.
 The Spanish were attracted by Lake of Burano, a strategic outpost on the border with Rome and a rich hunting reserve.
-They also built the Tower that is still visible from the villas and cottages at Terre di Sacra.
+They also built the Tower that is still visible form the villas and cottages at Terre di Sacra.